-Install the PI® Integration for Azure DevOps, shown as the options of Team Foundation Server or Visual Studio Team Services in Project Insight > Administration > Get Apps & Add Ons.
+Install the Project Insight for Azure DevOps integration, shown as the options of Team Foundation Server or Visual Studio Team Services in Project Insight > Administration > Get Apps & Add Ons.
 That's right!
 It's available on the Project Insight side.

 Install, Set-up and Configure!

 This will take you to the "App Installed" layer.
 Yay!
-PI Integration for Team Services has been installed.
+Project Insight for Team Services has been installed.

 "Where to next?" you may ask yourself.